 Over the past decade, the cryptocurrency space has gained a lot of traction.
 Digital currencies have slowly evolved to become a common alternative payment method.
 They have even found their way into the credit card world, with several cards offering rewards in the form of various cryptocurrencies.

 Cryptocurrency credit cards function like traditional rewards credit cards.
 The only difference is that you earn cryptocurrency rewards on your everyday spending instead of cash back, points or miles.
 The reward rates and the types of digital currencies available vary by card.

 Earning crypto rewards with credit card spending is a low-risk way to grow your stash.
 Here are some crypto credit cards that can earn you rewards whenever you spend.

 1. Gemini Credit Card

-Gemini credit card is an excellent choice for anyone looking to earn crypto rewards.
-With no annual fee, the card offers cash back on all purchases, with rates that vary depending on your spending habits.
-The rewards are available in real-time in Bitcoin or any other cryptocurrency available on Gemini.
+The Gemini credit card is an excellent choice for anyone looking to earn crypto rewards.
+With no annual fee or foreign transaction fees, the card offers rewards on all purchases, at rates that vary depending on your spending habits.
+The rewards are available in real time in Bitcoin or any of the over 60 cryptocurrencies available on Gemini.

 You can enjoy the following rewards: